dathanb/games/README.md

 It didn't even make a dent in the calculation time for some of the depth-4 positions, as far as I can tell, but between this and the previous optimization, we cut the time for the depth-3 calculation in half.
 That suggests that there's some other limiting factor for speed in the depth-4 version?

+## 2020-04-19

+After noodling on it for a while, I'm not sure there's a ton of value in sticking with breadth-first search for SortingGame.
+Since this type of puzzle isn't competitive, we don't really need to worry about exhaustively exploring moves in case there's one that hoses us.
+And since we're just interesting in being able to solve large puzzles, not in finding the most efficient solution, once we've found a "good" move we don't need to spend a lot of time evaluating other moves -- let's make a "good" move and then see what the game looks like from there.

+So I have three ideas:
+1. Make our early-return threshold relative to the root score, and decrease it significantly (e.g., to 8).
+2. Aggressively prune negative positions after a couple of levels
+3. Prioritize our search based on position quality.

+If we prioritize our search based on position quality, we can do away with the breadth-first search entirely, rigtht?
+We just need to prune our backlog to keep from OOM'ing in the meantime.

+But maybe we don't even need that.
+Let's start with just prioritizing good moves.